scriptory/focus-on-the-pheasant/omnibus-config.md

 Manages the collection of some additional OpenStack inventory and status from the various OpenStack databases.

-task tail.nova
-task tail.cinder
-task tail.neutron
-task tail.secure
-task tail.keystone
-task tail.ksadm
-task loopback
-task support
-task sidekick
-task hostbus
-task communion
-task token
-task notifications
-task nova
-task cinder
-task ceilometer
-task heat
-task neutron
-task keyparty
-task expiry
-task qbert
-task convergence
-task jobs
+### task tail.nova

+Collect API data from the Nova API log.

+### task tail.cinder

+Collect API data from the Cinder API log.

+### task tail.neutron

+Collect API data from the Neutron API log.

+### task tail.secure

+Collect data from `/var/log/secure`

+## task tail.keystone

+Collect API data from the Keystone API log.

+### task tail.ksadm

+Collect API data from the Keystone Admin API log.

+### task loopback

+Probe to perform Rabbit data ingestion and extraction tests.

+### task support

+Platform9-specific Remote support task.

+### task sidekick

+Probe to monitor the Platform9-specific Sidekick role.

+### task hostbus

+Task to allow hosts using `muster` to communicate with Omnibus over Rabbit.

+### task communion

+Task to allow hosts using `muster` to send data to the a central server.

+### task token

+Manage Keystone tokens for use by Omnibus, as well as test that Keystone is responding to API queries.
+Required by many other tasks.

+### task notifications

+Probe to test the Platform9-specific Notifications service.

+### task nova

+Probe to test that Nova is responding to API queries.

+### task cinder

+Probe to test that Cinder is responding to API queries.

+### task ceilometer

+Probe to test that Ceilometer is responding to API queries.

+#### task heat

+Probe to test that Heat is responding to API queries.

+### task neutron

+Probe to test that Neutron is responding to API queries.

+### task keyparty

+Probe to collect Keystone inventory data.

+### task expiry

+Platform9-specific probe to warn if there are any pending certificate expirations.

+### task qbert

+Platform9-specific probe to report health of Platform9 Managed Kubernetes.

+### task convergence

+Platform9-specific probe to report problems with host convergences.

+### task jobs

+Task to manage Omnibus extensions through its jobs framework.

 # webserver API access
 port 4455

-rabbit_user {{ rabbit_userid }}
-rabbit_password {{ rabbit_password }}

 os.tenant.name admin
 os.username {{ admin_keystone_username }}